 Contact Ashley Steel

-My past research has examined the use of wavelet analysis to quantify complex thermal regimes and establish the effects of dams on water temperature; the use of model sensitivity analysis on a complex salmon habitat model used in salmon recovery planning; the Lewis River Case Study, a scenario-based decision-support tool that outputs tradeoffs across river restoration strategies; and the linkage of landscapes to salmon distribution across multiple species and in multiple watersheds.
+My past research has included wavelet decomposition to quantify complex thermal regimes and establish the effects of dams on water temperature, the use of model sensitivity analysis on a complex salmon habitat model used in salmon recovery planning, development of a scenario-based decision-support tool that outputs spatially-explicit tradeoffs across river restoration strategies, and the linkage of landscapes to salmon distribution across watersheds.

 Why This Research is Important

-Variability is often thought of as simply a complication; however, it is an essential element of ecological systems.
-Understanding how human actions, such as harvest or development, might reduce or increase variability in, for example, river temperatures, is essential for making informed management decisions.
-Likewise, uncertainty is often thought of as a negative aspect of model output.
-However, by quantifying uncertainty in model output, scientists and managers can get a better understanding of the range of potential outcomes and the likelihood of particular desired or undesired results.
+Variability is a fundamental element of ecological systems.
+Understanding how human actions might reduce or increase variability in, for example, river temperatures, is essential for informed watershed management.
+By quantifying and communicating uncertainty or variability in model output, scientists and managers can better understand the range of potential outcomes and the likelihood of particular desired or undesired results.

 - Hummel, Susan; Kennedy, Maureen; Steel, E. Ashley.
 2012.
 Assessing forest vegetation and fire simulation model performance after the Cold Springs wildfire, Washington USA.

 - O’Callaghan, Joan; Steel, Ashley E.; Burnett, Kelly M. 2012.
 Thinking big: linking rivers to landscapes.